drbean/edit/jeffreykuo/send_editing_Final_send.md

 time) for various surfaces where cutting parameters are affected by axis synchronization due to jerk selection.

-**2. Methodology & method**
+**2. Methodology & methods**

-**2.1 Analysis of the manufacturing process**
+**2.1 The manufacturing analysis process**

-To conduct the manufacturing process analysis, the relationship between the input/output and the activity components is shown in Fig. 2.
-And to overcome the challenge of system development, the process was split into two parts:
+A diagram depicting the manufacturing analysis process followed in this study and the relationship between the input/output and activity components is shown in Fig. 2.
+To overcome the challenge of system development, the process was split into two parts:

 Part 1：Surface texture feature & roughness prediction.
-The strategy is to get image texture features of the workpiece firstly, and then to build-up the surface roughness prediction processor.
+The strategy was to get image texture features of the workpiece first, and then to build a surface roughness prediction processor.

 Part 2: Virtual machine tool & surface texture.
-For wide application, the prediction system also developed a virtual machine tool module to simulation machine

-processing for total machine time and surface texture feature prediction.
+For wide application, the prediction system also developed a virtual machine tool module to simulate machine processing with total machine time and surface texture feature prediction as outputs.

 ![](media/image2.png){width="5.741666666666666in"
 height="1.7638888888888888in"}